tstack/lnav/docs/source/ui.rst

 * :kbd:`#` to open the SQL prompt with a query to create a chart of this field's values over time.

+The "Permalink" line in the details overlay contains a string that you can use to reference this particular message.
+It can be used as an argument to the :ref:`:goto<goto>` command, the target of a Markdown link in a log message comment, or compared to the :code:`log_line_link` link in log tables.

 The source file name for each message can be displayed by scrolling left.
 Scrolling left once will show the shortened version of the file name relative to the other files that are loaded.
 In the shortened version, the unique